 Note: A fixed number of backups are kept with the oldest ones being deleted.
 Tenable recommends you make sure there is enough space for that number of backups plus one on the disk that contains /opt.

-- Perform a backup, as described in Perform a Backup on Demand. - (Optional) Change your automatic backup schedule, as described in Change Your Automatic Backup Schedule. - (Optional) Restore a backup, as described in Restore a Backup.
+- (Optional) Change your automatic backup schedule, as described in Change Your Automatic Backup Schedule. - (Optional) Restore a backup, as described in Restore a Backup.